|

 CUANDO MUERE el

-ANGELITO//Argentina (RCA ND 70168)
+ANGELITO Argentina (RCA ND 70168)

 Another sad song to bright music.
-I have a sung version of this which
+I have a sung version of this which is

-is heartbreaking.
+heartbreaking.
 I'ts sung by a woman asking why her tiny baby - the

 'angelito' , so innocent and without sin, should have died.
 The bovine

-noises are made by the erke (or erque), a long thin tube stuck into a
+noises are made by the erke (or erque), a long thin tube stuck into a ram's

-Argentina.
-He had to take it with him into the cabin of the airplane,
+to take it with him into the cabin of the airplane, lie it along the edge of

-lie it along the edge of the gangway and constantly watch to see that
+the gangway and constantly watch to see that no-one trod on it!

 ALLÁ VIENE el

-CORAZÓN - Inti-Illimani//Venezuela
+CORAZÓN -

 Another by Inti-Illimani when they had a Venezuelan member.
-This time
+This time he

-the same log.
+log.

-MILONGA - El Faustin Argentino (The
+- El Faustin Argentino (The

 Argentine Faust)//Argentina (BMG BM 650)